 Your doctor will use eyedrops to dilate (enlarge) your pupil.
 This helps relax the eye and relieve pain.
 This will increase your sensitivity to light, so wear sunglasses for a few days.

-You may be prescribed eyedrops, ointment, or oral medications to help reduce swelling.
+You may be prescribed eyedrops, ointment, or oral medications to help reduce swelling and reduce the inflammation.
 Use these as instructed.
 Ask about any side effects you should watch for.